endymion1818/deliciousreverie/src/pages/post/three-ui-component-conundrums.md

 What would you choose?

-### 2: Markdown content: the conundrum
+### 3: Markdown content: the conundrum

 This one is related to the above, but we are also using these components in Markdown content we pull in from our CMS.
 So for each `<p>` tag that's generated from the Markdown, we use our libraries' `<Text />` component.

 This hasn't been an issue yet, but I can see one day we're going to have an extremely long page of content that uses many elements that also impacts page performance.

-### 2: Markdown content: the solution(s)
+### 3: Markdown content: the possible solution(s)

-We're probably going to have to use one of the 3 solutions above to solve this one too.
+We're probably going to have to use one of the 3 solutions in the previous conundrum to solve this one too.

 ## Conclusion